Béla Merkely: Research and scientific work

-His major research interests are the non-pharmacological treatment of heart failure; new techniques in interventional cardiology; invasive and non-invasive imaging in heart failure; arrhythmias and acute coronary syndromes; sport cardiology, cardiac remodelling of elite athletes.
-Since 1994, he has been principal investigator of 15 research projects funded by research grants.
+His major research interests are the non-pharmacological treatment of heart failure; new techniques in interventional cardiology; invasive and non-invasive imaging in heart failure; arrhythmias and acute coronary syndromes; sports cardiology, cardiac remodelling of elite athletes.
+Since 1994, he has been principal investigator of nearly 30 research projects funded by research grants.
 His papers are published in a range of Hungarian and international scientific journals.
-He is the editor-in-chief of the Hungarian journal Orvosképzés, vice editor-in-chief of Interventional Medicine & Applied Science and is the member of the editorial boards of Cor et Vasa, the Journal of Cardiovascular Emergencies, Journal of Hungarian Interdisciplinary Medicine, Frontiers in Cardiovascular Medicine, Advances in Interventional Cardiology, World Journal of Cardiology and Clinical Research in Cardiology.
+He is the editor-in-chief of the Hungarian journal Orvosképzés, vice editor-in-chief of Interventional Medicine & Applied Science and is the member of the editorial boards of Cor et Vasa, the Journal of Cardiovascular Emergencies, Journal of Hungarian Interdisciplinary Medicine, Frontiers in Cardiovascular Medicine, Advances in Interventional Cardiology, World Journal of Cardiology and Clinical Research in Cardiology., and Cardiovascular Medicine.

-He has authored and co-authored five books, 44 book chapters, has contributed to 14 university coursebook chapters and two university textbooks, and has signed over 650 articles in international and Hungarian medical journals.
-His cumulative impact factor is 2194,01, the number of his independent citations is 20.333.
-(As of 20 May 2019.)
+He has authored and co-authored five edited books, three specialized books, 74 book chapters (eight in English, 33 in Hungarian, 33 university coursebook chapters), three university textbooks.
+His cumulative impact factor is over 8,400, the number of his independent citations is nearly 101,000.
+(As of October 2025.)

 He is a regular speaker at Hungarian and international scientific conferences, such as the World Congress of Cardiology, EUROPACE-Cardiostim, EUROPCR and others organised by the American Heart Association, the World Heart Federation, and the American College of Cardiology.